iralabdisco/ira_laser_tools/README.md

 The documentation is at the moment very brief, for any question please contact us at furlan@disco.unimib.it or ballardini@disco.unimib.it

-Both nodes compile under catkin in hydro and use PCL1.7
+Both nodes compile under catkin in hydro/indigo and use PCL1.7